kenny5524/anonymous_operation_etl/README.md

 2. Additional Data Preparation Steps and Quality Checks:
 Data Validation: Before processing, I validate data based on predefined criteria and familiairity with the data.
 For instance, validate date formats, ensure required fields aren't null, and check for permitted value ranges.

 Data Deduplication: Check for and remove any duplicate records to maintain data integrity.
+This is done by finding unique ids. id unique_id is not equal to number of rows, we can employ a deduplication mechanism using pandas or sql techniques

 Normalization: Normalize data to ensure it adheres to a standard format or structure, making it consistent across the dataset.